 Further, the Company is not responsible for any damage to employees' personal belongings unless the employee's Supervisor provided advance approval for the employee to bring the personal property to work.

 5-14.
-Safety/ Personal Protective Equipment Policy
+Safety/ Personal Protective Equipment (PPE) Policy

 Safety is one of the biggest concerns in our company.
 We believe that a safe work environment is essential to productivity and our bottom line.
-NEVER participate in an unsafe act on any jobsite for any reason.
+NEVER participate in an unsafe act, on any jobsite, for any reason.
 Immediately bring to our attention any unsafe practices/ equipment/scaffolding or working conditions so that we may correct them.
 Returning you home and the end of each work period safely is our number one goal and priority.

-Sentry Installations believes this is important enough for all of us to share in and below you will find a few policies for you, the employee, to help us keep a safe workplace.
+Sentry Installations, LLC believes this is important enough for all of us to share in, and below you will find a few policies for you, the employee, to help us keep a safe workplace.

-Please make yourself aware of all safety regulations on each jobsite.'"
+Please make yourself aware of all safety regulations on each jobsite.

 Be aware of your surroundings and others in your work areas.

-Always wear your hard hat and vest at all times on every site.
+Always wear your hard hat, vest, and safety glasses at all times, on every site.
 (Regardless of what everyone else is doing.)

-Always wear you 10 badge (when issued) at all times.
+Always wear you ID badge (when issued) at all times.

-MSDS Sheets are kept in the 3 ring binder inside the warehouse office for each product we use.
+Safety Data Sheets (SDS) are kept in the 3-ring binder inside the warehouse office for each product we use as well as in the Job Trailer for each project under construction.
 Know the products you use.

 Unsafe work practices may result in disciplinary action up to termination and/or monetary fines.

 The following safety equipment will be dispensed to you annually at no cost to the employee.
-Unless the employee does not work a full GO days and then the employee will be required to purchase these items at the prices listed below
+Unless the employee does not work a full 90 days and then the employee will be required to purchase these items at the prices listed.